Camper Parent Questions

 How long can we stay?

 We have lots of fun planned starting the first night!
 With this in mind, we ask that parents stay no longer than 30 minutes.
-This gives you time to meet your camper's counselors, make your camper's bed, check in with the nurses, if needed, and grab any last-minute items from the camp store.
+This gives you time to meet your camper's counselors, make your camper's bed, check in with the nurses, and grab any last-minute items from the camp store.

 What if my camper gets homesick?